FascinatedBox/lily/README.md

 The following are the functions that come with Lily:
 * print(text): This prints a string to stdout
-* printfmt(fmt, object...): This uses format strings to print the objects given.
+* printfmt(fmt, any...): This uses format strings to print the anys given.
 * %i for integer, %n for a number, %s for a string.

 The sanity test (src/test/pass/sanity.ly) contains more examples of what the language can do.